“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 In the past, stringed instruments made in Asian countries were thought of as cheap and of poor quality.
 But times have changed.
 Actually, much of the problem was due to European and American contractors (large production guitar manufacturers) who commissioned Asian manufacturers to make cheap guitars, ukuleles, and violins.
 So they accomodated our needs.
 But things have changed.
 You can still buy inexpensive products from China, Korea, Mexico, Indonesia, and Vietnam (actually about everything we own).
 But those countries are also capable of manufacturing some of the finest quality stringed instruments in the world.
 Most high end instruments remain in their own country, bought and played by their own middle and upper class musicians.

-Although we proudly hate to admit it, Asian craftsmanship sometimes surpasses the quality of our own domestic products.
+Although Asia has now become associated with cheap and inferior, most Asian countries have a long history of fine art and craftsmanship.
+And though difficult to admit, sometimes they surpass the quality of our own domestic products.
 Not always … but what used to be the slogan “if it’s made in America, it’s the best” is not always true these days.
 Yes, some fine quality workmanship is still available in the US, but various factors such as costs of operation and pride in craftsmanship (or a lack of it) have caused a shift of manufacturing to other countries.

 But aside from where our Pono instruments are made, we are personally involved in each phase of production, spending considerable time overseeing operations.
 In fact we daily monitor manufacturing, and then conduct a thorough inspection of every Pono instrument first at our overseas factories, and then again perform a similar inspection and set-up at our factory in Hawaii.
 So, with that being said, yes, Ko’olau makes Pono.

-Q – The fret ends on my Pono ukulele are sharp, and I read that other customers have experienced the same problem.
+Q – The fret ends on my Pono ukulele are sharp.
 Why is this a problem on an instrument that’s considered high quality?

 A – On occasion we hear a customer question how a flaw or defect could have passed through so many levels of quality control.
 No matter where anything is made there will be problems, and defects slip by.
 But what’s important is that a manufacturer stand behind what they make.
 Whenever there are defects due to faulty craftsmanship we will repair or replace the instrument.
 Our record of quality customer service speaks for itself.